benjaminion/upgrading-ethereum-book/src/book.md

 The current aggregation strategy was introduced in [PR 1440](https://github.com/ethereum/consensus-specs/pull/1440) and is described in the Honest Validator specs for [beacon committees](https://github.com/ethereum/consensus-specs/blob/v1.3.0/specs/phase0/validator.md#attestation-aggregation) and [sync committees](https://github.com/ethereum/consensus-specs/blob/v1.3.0/specs/altair/validator.md#aggregation-selection).

 It turns out that we can straightforwardly satisfy our three desirable properties of size, secrecy, and verifiability using [BLS signatures](/part2/building_blocks/signatures/).
-Each validator in the committee generates a signature over the current slot number using its secret signing key.
-If that signature modulo a given number is zero then it is an aggregator, otherwise it is not an aggregator.
+The algorithm is quite simple.
+Each validator in the committee generates a verifiable random number; if that random number modulo another number is zero then it is an aggregator, otherwise it is not an aggregator.

+The validator creates its verifiable random number by making a signature over the current slot number using its normal secret signing key, and then hashing the signature.
+We assume that the result of this is uniformly random; we have no reason to suspect it isn't.

+Any validator whose random number modulo `len(committee)` `//` `TARGET_AGGREGATORS_PER_COMMITTEE` equals zero is then an aggregator.
+This modulus is chosen to provide an average of 16 aggregators per beacon committee.

 The following are the [spec functions](https://github.com/ethereum/consensus-specs/blob/v1.3.0/specs/phase0/validator.md#aggregation-selection) for determining which validators are the aggregators in beacon committees.